-Redlands Adventist Academy makes no discrimination on the basis of and admits students of any race, color, and national or ethnic origin, or religion to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+Redlands Adventist Academy is open to students who desire a Christ-centered education and makes no discrimination on the basis of and admits students of any race, color, and national or ethnic origin, or religion to all the rights, privileges, programs, and activities generally afforded or made available to students at the school.
+No religious test is required of any student upon entering RAA, but it is expected that all who apply for admissions will assert, respect, and honor the religious principles on which the school is founded.